 Cennetig stabbed at the bird wildly.
 “I killed you!
 I already killed you!”

 If he killed the redbird with a steel knife, Nita’s husband would be forever dead.
 Nita bellowed and shifted fully into a bear.
 She swiped at Cennetig, paw bouncing off the protection that Eva had unthinkingly given him.

 Swearing, Eva snatched a handful of grass.
 It wasn’t the best conduit, but it was what she had.
-Braiding it with shaking hands, she twisted it into a Celtic knot and pulled a distraction around her.
+Braiding it with shaking hands, she knotted it into a hunter’s twist and pulled a distraction around her.
 Eva got to her feet and Cennetig didn’t seem to notice.
 He kept swiping at the redbird, which seemed determined to keep him from getting to Nita.

 Heart pounding, she walked behind him and grabbed the circlet.
 Cennetig bucked as her hands touched his scalp.
 Eva yanked his head back and gave him the kiss she had promised him.

 His mouth was dry, and chafed like bark.
 Magic bubbled around them as she fulfilled their bargain.
 Eva twisted the circlet, breaking the willow branch with a crack.

 Howling, Cennetig grabbed Eva’s arm.
 Eyes mad with rage, he lifted the knife.

 Nita slapped her great paw against his head and Cennetig’s neck snapped.
 He crumpled to the ground.

 The air in the clearing condensed with the smell of a thunderstorm.
 Cennetig’s body shivered into dust, which flowed into four mounds.
 From one, a deer stood.
 It spied the bear and shied away, running toward the baskets.
 In a bound, it cleared the fence and disappeared into the woods.
 A raccoon ran for the edge, but when it reached the baskets it got sucked into the willow cages.
 A butterfly flew straight toward the painfully blue sky.